Aniangelsuperbat1/code-every-day/2021/May/log.md

 **Today's Progress**: Applied to 20 jobs!

 **Thoughts**: Went crazy on the job applications but didnt do anything else.
 Will have to do more Leetcode tomorrow.

+### Day 42: Weds.
+May 19th 2021

+**Today's Progress**: Applied to more jobs and updated portfolio.
+Need to do a lot more than I am now.
+A lot more.